Azure-Samples/serviceconnector-webapp-appconfig-dotnet/user-assigned-managed-identity/README.md

 ## How it works
 Service Connector service do the connection configuration for you.
-- set WebApp Appsetting `AZURE_APPCONFIGURATION_ENDPOINT`,
+- set WebApp Appsetting `AZURE_APPCONFIGURATION_ENDPOINT`, `AZURE_APPCONFIGURATION_CLIENTID`
-so the application could read it to get app configuration endpoint in [code](https://github.com/Azure-Samples/serviceconnector-webapp-appconfig-dotnet/blob/main/user-assigned-managed-identity/Microsoft.Azure.ServiceConnector.Sample/Program.cs#L37);
+so the application could read it to get app configuration endpoint in [code](https://github.com/Azure-Samples/serviceconnector-webapp-appconfig-dotnet/blob/main/user-assigned-managed-identity/ServiceConnectorSample/Program.cs#L10-L12);
-- enable WebApp user Managed Identity and grant App Configuration Data Reader role to it, so the application could be authenticated to the App Configuration in [code](https://github.com/Azure-Samples/serviceconnector-webapp-appconfig-dotnet/blob/main/user-assigned-managed-identity/Microsoft.Azure.ServiceConnector.Sample/Program.cs#L43), by using `DefaultAzureCredential` from [Azure.Identity](https://azuresdkdocs.blob.core.windows.net/$web/dotnet/Azure.Identity/1.0.0/api/index.html).
+- enable WebApp user Managed Identity and grant App Configuration Data Reader role to it, so the application could be authenticated to the App Configuration in [code](https://github.com/Azure-Samples/serviceconnector-webapp-appconfig-dotnet/blob/main/user-assigned-managed-identity/ServiceConnectorSample/Program.cs#L16), by using `DefaultAzureCredential` from [Azure.Identity](https://azuresdkdocs.blob.core.windows.net/$web/dotnet/Azure.Identity/1.0.0/api/index.html).
 - Learn more about the detail from [Service Connector Internal](https://docs.microsoft.com/en-us/azure/service-connector/concept-service-connector-internals).

 ## Test (optional)